Skip to main content

 Title: Resolution calling upon the New York State Legislature to pass, and the Governor to sign, S.3359/A.1691, legislation that enables community health centers to be fully reimbursed for telehealth care services

-Sponsors: Tiffany Cabán, Pierina Ana Sanchez, Shahana K. Hanif, Alexa Avilés, Gale A. Brewer, Sandy Nurse, Lynn C. Schulman, Jennifer Gutiérrez, Amanda Farías, Kevin C. Riley, Nantasha M. Williams, Crystal Hudson, Farah N. Louis
+Sponsors: Tiffany L. Cabán, Pierina Ana Sanchez, Shahana K. Hanif, Alexa Avilés, Gale A. Brewer, Sandy Nurse, Lynn C. Schulman, Jennifer Gutiérrez, Amanda C. Farías, Kevin C. Riley, Nantasha M. Williams, Crystal Hudson, Farah N. Louis, Susan Zhuang

 Date Ver.Prime SponsorAction ByActionResultAction DetailsMeeting DetailsMultimedia

-6/26/2025*Tiffany Cabán Committee on Health Hearing Held by Committee Action details Meeting details Not available
+6/26/2025*Tiffany L. Cabán Committee on Health Hearing Held by Committee Action details Meeting details Not available

-6/26/2025*Tiffany Cabán Committee on Health Laid Over by Committee Action details Meeting details Not available
+6/26/2025*Tiffany L. Cabán Committee on Health Laid Over by Committee Action details Meeting details Not available

-6/26/2025*Tiffany Cabán Committee on Health Amendment Proposed by Comm Action details Meeting details Not available
+6/26/2025*Tiffany L. Cabán Committee on Health Amendment Proposed by Comm Action details Meeting details Not available

-2/28/2024*Tiffany Cabán City Council Referred to Comm by Council Action details Meeting details Not available
+2/28/2024*Tiffany L. Cabán City Council Referred to Comm by Council Action details Meeting details Not available

-2/28/2024*Tiffany Cabán City Council Introduced by Council Action details Meeting details Not available
+2/28/2024*Tiffany L. Cabán City Council Introduced by Council Action details Meeting details Not available

 Resolution calling upon the New York State Legislature to pass, and the Governor to sign, S.3359/A.1691, legislation that enables community health centers to be fully reimbursed for telehealth care services

-By Council Members Cabán, Sanchez, Hanif, Avilés, Brewer, Nurse, Schulman, Gutiérrez, Farías, Riley, Williams, Hudson and Louis
+By Council Members Cabán, Sanchez, Hanif, Avilés, Brewer, Nurse, Schulman, Gutiérrez, Farías, Riley, Williams, Hudson, Louis and Zhuang

 Whereas, Amidst the unprecedented challenges posed by the COVID-19 pandemic, telehealth services through Federally Qualified Health Centers (FQHCs), also commonly known as Community Health Centers (CHCs), became a preeminent means of medical care for vulnerable New Yorkers; and

-Whereas, According to the U.S. Department of Health and Human Services’ HealthCare.gov website, an FQHC is a federally funded nonprofit health center or clinic that serves medically underserved areas or populations, and provides primary care services regardless of a patient’s ability to pay; and
+Whereas, According to the U.S. Department of Health and Human Services’ (HHS) HealthCare.gov website, a CHC is a federally funded nonprofit health center or clinic that serves medically underserved areas or populations, and provides primary care services regardless of a patient’s ability to pay; and

-Whereas, Under the Federal Covid-19 Public Health Emergency, CHCs covered under the New York State (NYS) Public Health Law such as hospitals and nursing homes (Article 28), and emergency medical services (Article 30), and under the NYS Mental Hygiene Law, such as outpatient mental health licensed facilities for mentally disabled (Article 31), and chemical dependence, and gambling (Article 32), qualified to receive full reimbursement for conducting services via telehealth; and
+Whereas, During the Federal Covid-19 Public Health Emergency, CHCs covered under the New York State (NYS) Public Health Law, such as hospitals and nursing homes (Article 28), and emergency medical service facilities (Article 30), and under the NYS Mental Hygiene Law, such as outpatient mental health licensed facilities for the mentally disabled (Article 31), chemical dependence, and gambling (Article 32), qualified to receive full reimbursement for conducting services via telehealth; and

-Whereas, The valuable benefits of telehealth extend far beyond health concerns relating to the pandemic, giving individuals with limited transportation options, childcare obligations, or the inability to take time off from work, a chance to receive proper and timely healthcare; and
+Whereas, Although rates of telehealth usage have slightly declined since the peak of the pandemic, many New Yorkers are still utilizing remote services today as the valuable benefits of telehealth extend far beyond health concerns relating to the pandemic, giving individuals with limited transportation options, childcare obligations, or the inability to take time off from work a chance to receive proper and timely healthcare; and

 Whereas, According to the Community Health Care Association of New York, CHCs in New York State serve more than 2.4 million people across nearly 900 sites, of which a large portion are in New York City (NYC), with 71% of CHC patients living at or below the poverty line; and